 As autonomous driving technology becomes more widespread, in-vehicle spaces and ways of spending time within the vehicle are diversifying.
-To respond to these changes, we are developing elemental technologies that enable the creation of personalized spaces.
+To respond to these changes, we are developing elemental technologies that enable the creation of personalized safety systems, such as steering wheels, and interior and exterior components.
+Leveraging this strength, we aim to create uniquely functional spaces by combining modular technologies for components like the steering wheel, instrument panel, and center console.
+By integrating sensory elements-such as light, fragrance, and sound-that appeal to all five senses and interact with each other, we believe we can generate new value in invehicle spaces.

 We believe it is essential to approach the rapid changes brought by CASE from a realistic and technical perspective, making accurate future predictions and planning products from a global perspective that anticipates shifts in people's values.
+Toyoda Gosei is one of the few manufacturers that handle both